 The United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) was established by the Security Council 25 April 2013, to support political processes in Mali and carry out a number of security related tasks.
 The Mission was asked to support the transitional authorities of Mali in the stabilization of the country and implementation of the transitional roadmap.
 Norway was the first country to sign up for the new Information/Analysis unit ASIFU, the first of its kind in the UN, in an environment with highly challenging threats.
 Norway provided the ASIFU HQ in Bamako and has currently twenty military officers and two civilians in MINUSMA.

 The United Nations Mission in the Republic of South Sudan (UNMISS) is where Norway has one of its largest military presence in a UN peacekeeping operation, as opposed to an UN-mandated operation.
 UNMISS was established in 2011 as a result of the independence of the newest country in the world on July 9th.
 The independence of South Sudan is a result of six-year peace process between the Government of Sudan and the Sudan People’s Liberation Movement (SPLM), which ended more than twenty years of war.
-Norway has currently fourteen military officers in UNMISS.
+Norway currently have fifteen individual police officers and fourteen individual millitary officers in UNMISS.

 The United Nations Truce Supervision Organization (UNTSO) in the Middle East is a mission containing military observers.
 The mission was established as early as in 1948 with the purpose of monitor ceasefires, supervise agreements and prevent isolated incidents from escalating.
 In addition, military observers from UNTSO support peacekeeping operations in the region to fulfill their mandate.
 In the period January 2009 to February 2011 the former Chief of Staff of the Norwegian Army, Major-General Robert Mood, served as Chief of Staff of UNTSO.
 Today there are thirteen Norwegian military observers in the mission.